bimobject/docs/docs/documentation/product/creating-a-product.md

 ## Editing a product

-If you want to edit an existing product, you can navigate to the product overview page and click the product you want to edit.
+If you want to edit an existing product, you can navigate to the `Products` page in the left navigation menu and click the product you want to edit.
 From there you can follow all the steps below.

 ![Image of the product overview page](/images/placeholder.png)